hfndb/tools/readme.md

   - manage-git-remote.mjs: Manage remote repositories.
 Configure, create, install, list, auto-pack remotes, auto-pull remotes.
 Menu driven.
   - srt.mjs: Convert .srt files for subtitles of films to readable .txt without time codes.
 And convert what's in a .txt file to .html (br tags added).
 Menu driven.

+* Programs:
-* [Email](./email/readme.md) A little system to write and spell check email
+	- [Email](./programs/email/readme.md) Tiny system to write and spell check email

-* [Notifications](./notifications/readme.md) Tiny application to show system notifications as a modal dialog or popups from the system tray: Birthdays, once a year and 'once a day notifications' like alarm signals or reminders.
+	- [Notifications](./programs/notifications/readme.md) Tiny program to show system notifications as a modal dialog or popups from the system tray: Birthdays, once a year and 'once a day notifications' like alarm signals or reminders.

 * [Vim](./vim/readme.md) with notes about installation, configuration and utility script(s)